 You can’t sew without threads!
-The most used are cotton or polyester threads, but you can find also nylon and wooly nylon (used in sergers), metallic, silk, rayon… The other things to look at is the thickness of the thread; the most used is weight n°50, that means that 50 km of this thread weighs 1 Kg!
-Tip: Use the same thread kind on both spoon and bobbin, except when using embroidery thread or denim hem thread; this will minimize hazard of thread breaking!
+The most used are cotton or polyester threads, but you can find also nylon and wooly nylon (used in sergers), metallic, silk, rayon… The other thing to look at is the thickness of the thread; the most used is weight n°50, which means that 50 km of this thread weighs 1 Kg!
+Tip: Use the same thread kind on both spoon and bobbin, except when using embroidery thread or denim hem thread; this will minimize the hazard of thread breaking!

 You can use any rulers you like, they’re useful to take straight measurements (like while adjusting your patterns).
-I have them from when I went school, they’re transparent so you can look through and see what’s below.
-I have a metallic one too (this is longer and it’s good to measure fabric from the bolt), this is newer – no need to have one if you’re not a sewing gadget hoarder like me :) You could desire a squared quilt ruler but be warned: they’re quit costly!
+I have them from when I went to school, they’re transparent so you can look through and see what’s below.
+I have a metallic one too (this is longer and it’s good to measure fabric from the bolt), this is newer – no need to have one if you’re not a sewing gadget hoarder like me :) You could desire a squared quilt ruler but be warned: they’re quite costly!
 I had some triangular squared rulers from school, so I’m using them (one has 45° angles while the other is a 60° – 30°)

 10. Seam Ripper and Tweezers